-In general we want to use probability to address problems involving more than one variable at the time
+In general we want to use probability to address problems involving more than one variable at a time.
+We need to think carefully about dependence between the random variables!

 Think back to our first question on the returns of my portfolio... if we know that the economy will be growing next year, does that change the assessment about the behavior of my returns?